MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 29th April 2024: Removed Program list.
 Major bug fixes.
 	- File Load Cancelin actually triggered earlier buffers to be send and written to the text boxes.

-- Hopfully last update for a looog time: Object lists now injects names from list strings to name boxes for selecting samples and samplebanks easier.
+- Hopefully last update for a looog time: Object lists now injects names from list strings to name boxes for selecting samples and samplebanks easier.
 - Last piece of advice: Edit the "Program Select" -modulator to send program change CC (number 32 seems to work) and allow program change in YAMAHA AX000 and you will always have the matching "Program Number" and "Program Name". - Update: That is done.
 - ;-) "Kippis vuoan mulkut!
 Mie lähren tästä huilaamaan!"